The Best Things To Do In Myrtle Beach

 Myrtle Beach Breweries and Distilleries

 Likewise, Crooked Hammock Brewery also opened in this year.
-It's lcoated in Barefoot Landing and draws beer and food lovers with a restaurant and beer garden.
-It's a family friendly hangout with craft beers; ribs, cornbread, and giant pretzels on the menu; seating both indoors and out; firepits for cool nights; hammocks for hanging out; and places to play for kids and adults.
+It's located in Barefoot Landing and draws beer and food lovers from near and far with its restaurant and beer garden.
+It's a family friendly hangout with craft beers; ribs, cornbread, and giant pretzels on the menu; seating both indoors and out; fire pits for cool nights; hammocks for hanging out; and places to play for kids and adults.
 (Corn hole, anyone?)

-There's also Twelve 33 Distillery, the a craft production distillery that sources locally and offers tours and tastings.
+For even more fun, there's also Twelve 33 Distillery, a craft production distillery that sources locally and offers tours and tastings.
 Check out the recent releases to find out what delicious spirits they're cooking up on the coast.

 Myrtle Beach Restaurants

 In the evenings, locals descend on the lively joints along Main Creek in Murrells Inlet.
-Many of these spots employ their own fleets of fishing boats to deliver the daily catch: Dead Dog Saloon, beloved for its live music and award-winning hush puppies; The Claw House, a New England-style raw bar that joined the strip in 2016; and Drunken Jack's, known for its fried seafood platter and often-legendary wait times.
+Many of these spots employ their own fleets of fishing boats to deliver the daily catch.
+Don't miss Dead Dog Saloon, which is beloved for its live music and award-winning hush puppies; The Claw House, a New England-style raw bar that joined the strip in 2016; and Drunken Jack's, long known for its fried seafood platter and often legendary wait times.

 Myrtle Beach Shopping

 Visitors can hardly hurl a seashell in this town without hitting one of those ubiquitous beach-gear emporiums that are bursting at the seams with cheap T-shirts and fidget spinners.
-But there are far more compelling options here.
-Start with a swimwear upgrade from Tara Grinna, a South Carolina-made line of fit-focused separates, tankinis, and cover-ups sold at service-oriented boutique La Plage Swimwear.
-Schedule a studio appointment with jewelry designer Ashley Hoffman Hidalgo.
-You can book a group shopping session or private design consultation to try on the designer's popular earthy, boho cuff bracelets, stacking rings, and matching personalized layering pendants.
+But there are far more compelling options here too.
+Start with a swimwear upgrade from Tara Grinna, a line of fit-focused suits, separates, and cover-ups sold at namesake storefronts in North Myrtle Beach and Pawleys Island.

 Myrtle Beach Events and Festivals

-Myrtle Beach has lots of exciting events that draw visitors from across the South to its stretch of sand for good eats and plenty of fun in the sun.
-Moo and Brew Craft Beer, Burger and Music Festival happens in September, when foodies can enjoy unlimited sampling of 200+ great beers from the Carolinas and across the country.
+Myrtle Beach has lots of exciting events that draw visitors from across the South to its stretch of sand.
+They come looking for good eats and plenty of fun in the sun (and they certainly do find it).
+Moo and Brew Craft Beer, Burger and Music Festival happens in September.
+It's a gathering where foodies can enjoy unlimited sampling of 200+ great beers from the Carolinas and across the country.
 There's also a competition for best local burger joints, which is a delicious proposition.

-The Loris Bog Off happens each year on the third Saturday in October, and it celebrates chicken bog, a local delicacy that combines rice, chicken, sausage, and pepper into a dish you won't soon forget, alongside live music and fireworks.
+The Loris Bog Off happens each year on the third Saturday in October, and it celebrates chicken bog, a local delicacy that combines rice, chicken, sausage, and pepper into a dish you won't soon forget.
+The food celebrations happen alongside live music and fireworks.
 The Little River Shrimpfest also happens in October, and it brings jazz music and a shrimp cook-off to the shores of the Little River.

 Myrtle Beach Attractions

-When you're ready for a change of pace from the go-go energy of Myrtle Beach proper, pile everyone in the car and head south to Huntington Beach State Park, where you can break up a day of sunbathing and shell collecting on its uncrowded beach with nature walks to spot wildlife like sandhill cranes, roseate spoonbills, and even the occasional alligator.
-Your crew can also enjoy a self-guided tour of the palm-shaded, castle-like, Moorish-style Atalaya, which was the onetime winter estate of philanthropist Archer Huntington and his wife, Anna, a sculptor.
+When you're ready for a change of pace from the go-go energy of Myrtle Beach proper, pile everyone in the car and head south to Huntington Beach State Park.
+It's a great place to break up a day of sunbathing and shell collecting.
+Explore its uncrowded beaches with nature walks and see if you can spot wildlife like sandhill cranes, roseate spoonbills, and even the occasional alligator.
+Your group can also enjoy a self-guided tour of the palm-shaded Atalaya, which was the onetime winter estate of philanthropist Archer Huntington and his wife, Anna Hyatt Huntington, who was a prominent sculptor in the early 20th century.

-Situated just across the road is Brookgreen Gardens, where over 80 of Anna's sculptures, plus a strong collection of works by more than 430 other American figurative sculptors, keep watch over more than 350 acres of elegant gardens, splashing fountains, and moss-draped live oaks.
-(FYI, during the summer, the gardens offer a special illuminated exhibit from 7 to 10 p.m.)
+Situated just across the road is Brookgreen Gardens, where over 80 of Anna Hyatt Huntington's sculptures, plus a strong collection of works by more than 430 other American figurative sculptors, keep watch over more than 350 acres of elegant gardens, splashing fountains, and moss-draped live oaks.
+(FYI, during the summer, the gardens offer a special illuminated exhibit during the evenings.)

-If there's a member of your group who's itching for some outdoor adventure, now's the time to test the waters—and her mettle—with a guided stand-up paddleboard excursion through the marshes of Murrells Inlet with Crazy Sister Marina, or book a sunset kayak tour or private small-group surf lesson with Surf the Earth in Pawleys Island.
-Leave time and room in your suitcase for a hand-knotted cotton rope hammock (designed in 1889) from The Original Hammock Shop in Pawleys Island.
+If there's a member of your group who's looking forward to some outdoor adventure, now's the time to test the waters—and her mettle—with a guided stand-up paddleboard excursion through the marshes of Murrells Inlet with Crazy Sister Marina.
+You could also book a sunset kayak tour or private small-group surf lesson for the crew with Surf the Earth in Pawleys Island.
+Top tip: Leave time and room in your suitcase for a hand-knotted cotton rope hammock (designed in 1889) from The Original Hammock Shop in Pawleys Island.
 You'll relish this relaxing reminder of your trip every time you kick back in it.